Mark Simpson on his kinky passion for his dinky Japanese sports car

 Or I could talk about how this roadster is the uncanny distillation of great British and Italian sports roadsters of the 1960s, such as the Triumph Spitfire, MG MGB, Alfa Romeo Spider and Lotus Elan.
 But with an engine that actually starts.

 But really, if there’s one thing I can boil my MX-5 love down to it would be this: a cloth hood you can open and close with one arm while still seated.
 The MX-5 is a convertible perfectly suited to squeezing out the maximum exposure to daylight and fresh air in the vagaries of the UK climate.

 The MX5 is only really, orgasmically, giggly fun to drive with the top down.
-This is, after all, what it was designed to do – to scoop up the sky and suck in the 360 degree speeding landscape while surging around corners.
+This is what it was designed to do – to scoop up the sky and suck in the 360-degree speeding landscape while surging around corners.